SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

 .. testcode:: declaringVariables

-    (swift) var b: String = "Hello"
+    (swift) var b : String = "Hello"
     // b : String = "Hello"

-The colon in the declaration means *“…that is…”*, giving:
+The colon in the declaration means *“…that is…”*, so this can be read as:

     Declare a variable called ``b`` that is a ``String``, and give it an initial value of ``"Hello"``.